dwilkie81/endomondo-to-es/src/README.md

 Next we want to create an index and a mapping to tell ES what types to use when we import data.

-Run the script `node -r esm loadEndomondo.js workouts.endomondo.20210131`
+Run the script `node -r esm loadData.js endomondo workouts.endomondo.20210131`

 This will:
 * Create a new index called `workouts.endomondo.20210131`